 - Help them be physically healthy.
 Children need a healthy body to have a healthy mind.
 Make sure they get enough sleep, eat a balanced diet, and get regular exercise.

 Things to consider

 Sometimes children have serious mental health problems.
-Research shows that half of mental health disorders show their first signs before age 14.
+Half of mental health disorders show their first signs before age 14.
 You can’t control some of the factors that can lead to this.
-These include family history, brain chemistry, and life experiences that cause stress or pain.
+This includes family history, brain chemistry, and life experiences that cause stress or pain.

-There are common signs that a child is struggling with his or her emotions or mental health.
-If you see any of these symptoms in your child, call your family doctor.
+There are common signs that a child is struggling with his or her mental health.
+If you see any of these symptoms, call your family doctor:

 - Frequent episodes of depression, sadness, or irritability.

 - Trouble sleeping, either too much or not enough.

 - Declining performance in school.